 Whatever Gets You Through The Night is one of the biggest artistic projects I’ve been involved in.
 It was put together by theatre director Cora Bissett, my band Swimmer One and the playwright David Greig – with support from dozens of leading Scottish writers, musicians, choreographers, filmmakers and others.

 The project took various forms – a live show, which had a sold out run at the Arches in Glasgow in June 2012 and was revived at the Queen’s Hall in Edinburgh in August 2013 as part of the Made in Scotland programme; a compilation album, which Swimmer One produced and which is still on sale; a book, edited by me and designed by Studio LR in Edinburgh; and a film by regular Swimmer One collaborator Daniel Warren.
 In all of the above, the same pieces of music and writing came together to tell a story, but in each case the story was different.
-It was, in retrospect, an almost foolishly ambitious idea – we were writing a book, creating a stage and film adaptation, and a soundtrack, all at the same time.
+It was, in some ways, a recklessly ambitious idea – we were writing a book, creating a stage and film adaptation, and a soundtrack, all at the same time.
 But we pulled it off, I reckon.
 I’m very proud of it.

 Whatever Gets You Through The Night began life as an idea by Cora to bring together the worlds of Scottish theatre and Scottish indie music, in an equal partnership.
 Not a piece of theatre with a live band, or a gig with theatrical elements, but something that was as much one thing as the other.